lu7did/PixiePi/README.md

 available at the package also by Evariste Courjaud F5OEO.
 Some modifications has been introduced to allow the carrier frequency to be varied during the operation.

-The rest of the code dealsmostly with the user interface and operating features, among others:
+The rest of the code deals mostly with the user interface and operating features, among others:

 * Receive over an entire ham radio band.

 * Dual VFO setup, split mode.

 * Frequency can be shift during transmission.

 * Sidetone generation.

 * Transmission controlled by processor.

 * Display LCD & Rotary Encoder.

 * Built-in iambic keyer.

 # Schematics